 New to writing?
 Try our on-demand courses, a great way to try out a writing course at your own pace, and at an affordable price.

 Books on writing

 If you live in a remote region and can’t attend courses or writers’ groups, you could do worse than to get yourself a book on writing.
 There are dozens of writers’ manuals written by successful writers as varied as Kate Grenville and Stephen King.
 Manuals can provide you with useful insight from established writers.
 Most include writing exercises and advice to get your words flowing and tips for improving your work.
-Writing NSW sells a number of books on writing at our bookshop and has plenty more available for members to browse in our library.

 More from Writing NSW

 Check out our full range of writing courses in Sydney, our online writing courses and our feedback programs to see how we can help you on your creative writing journey.
 Find out about our grants and prizes, as well as writing groups across NSW, and sign up to our weekly newsletter for writing events, opportunities and giveaways.